Mexican Inquisition: Colonial Holy Office of the Inquisition

-Another case was that of Nicolas de Aguilar.
+Another case was that of Nicolás de Aguilar.
 Aguilar was a mestizo, the descendant of a Spanish soldier and a Purépecha.
 He was appointed as a civil official in a district in New Mexico.
 He attempted to protect the Tompiro Indians from abuses by Franciscan priests.
 In 1662, due to complaints about him by the Franciscans, he was arrested, imprisoned, and charged with heresy.
-Tried in Mexico City, Aguilar vigorously defended himself but was convicted and sentenced to undergo a public auto da fe and banned from New Mexico for 10 years and government service for life.
+Tried in Mexico City, Aguilar vigorously defended himself but was convicted and sentenced to undergo a public auto de fe and banned from New Mexico for 10 years and government service for life.

 After a series of denunciations, authorities arrested 123 people in 1658 on suspicion of homosexuality.
 Although 99 of these managed to disappear, the Royal Criminal Court sentenced fourteen men from different social and ethnic backgrounds to death by public burning, in accordance to the law passed by Isabella the Catholic in 1497.
 The sentences were carried out together on one day, 6 November 1658.
 The records of these trials and those that occurred in 1660, 1673, and 1687 suggest that Mexico City, like many other large cities at the time, had an active gay underworld.

 The last group that had to be careful during this time was scholars.
 During the 1640s and 1650s the Inquisition ended early attempts to reform the educational curriculum when educators tried to keep pace with contemporary European influences.
 The central target was Fray Diego Rodriguez (1569–1668), who took the First Chair in Mathematics and Astronomy at the Royal and Pontifical University of Mexico in 1637, and tried to introduce the scientific ideas of Galileo and Kepler to the New World.
 For thirty years, he argued the removal of theology and metaphysics from the study of science.
 He was the leader of a small circle of academics that met semi-clandestinely in private homes to discuss new scientific ideas.
 Political struggles of the 1640s, however, brought the suspicions of the Inquisition down upon them and a series of investigations and trials followed into the middle of the 1650s.
 When academics worked to hide books banned by the Holy Office's edict in 1647, the Inquisition required all six booksellers in the city to subject their lists to scrutiny under the threat of fine and excommunication.